Median Annual Salary

 - Human Resources Specialists — 5 percent, slower than average

 - Training and Development Managers — 7 percent, as fast as average

 How much competition will I face for a job?

 You’ll need at least a bachelor's degree to gain entry into the field, but those who pursue a master’s in human resources or labor relations will have a competitive edge when seeking employment.
 Learn about the Human Resources Information System (HRIS) software in advance to show employers you have knowledge of industry tools.
 The HRIS is a complete solution for the data entry, data tracking, and data information needs of the HR, payroll, management and accounting functions within a business.

 What kinds of companies hire HR professionals?

-The BLS reports the following industries employed the largest number of human resources specialists and managers:
+The BLS reports that the following industries employed the largest number of human resources managers: